• Skip to primary navigation

 💭 Recipe tips and notes

 • Adjust the strength of the coffee to personal preference.
-Make a stronger coffee for even more flavour, or a weaker cup for just a hint!
+Make a stronger coffee for even more flavor, and to make an espresso chia pudding, or a weaker cup for just a hint!

 • If you like a looser chia pudding, add a touch more milk to your bowl or jar.